davidfrederiksen/CDP-Net-Map/README.md

 # CDP-Net-Map
   PERL script to create a network map with CDP.
-Usage "CDP Net Map.pl" \<Seed IP\> where \<Seed IP\> is the IP address of one of the Cisco devices on the network.
+Usage "CDP Net Map.pl" \<Seed IP\>; where \<Seed IP\> is the IP address of one of the Cisco devices on the network.

   Requires Net::SNMP be installed as well as the Net-SNMP CPAN module.